-The terms "per diem" and "other payments" such as stipends paid to TNCC or ENPC instructors or to members to facilitate their attendance at ENA Leadership Conference or ENA's annual conference are often used interchangeably.
+The terms "per diem" and "other payments" such as stipends paid to TNCC/ENPC instructors or to members to facilitate their attendance at State and Chapter Leadership Orientation or Annual Conference are often used interchangeably.
 However, these kinds of payments are not included in the term "per diem" and are not included in an Accountable Plan.
 See the Form 1099 Requirements section of the Treasurer's Manual for more information.